You Can Go in December!

 Osaka Temmangu for Scholarship

 A quick 2-minute walk from Minamimorimachi Station, Osaka Temmangu sits next to Tenjinbashisuji Shotengai, Japan’s longest shotengai shopping street.
 Affectionately called “Temma no Tenjin-san” (Tenjin-san of Temma) by the locals, Osaka Temmangu is known for its deity of scholarship and often visited by students preparing for school entrance exams.
 The shrine is also known for household safety and protection against evil and offers a variety of amulets and ema (small wooden plaques for prayers or wishes) to grant academic and non-academic wishes.
 On July 24th and 25th every year, Osaka Temmangu hosts the Tenjin Matsuri Festival, one of Japan’s three major festivals.

 Hokoku Shrine for Career Success

 Located within the Osaka Castle Park near Tanimachi 4-chome or Morinomiya Stations, Hokoku Shrine is dedicated to Toyotomi Hideyoshi, a famous general and politician who built the castle in the 16th century.
 Born a son of a peasant, Hideyoshi advanced his career serving multiple samurai clans in various capacity until he reached the top.
 Today, Hideyoshi is one of the most famous samurais, known for unifying the country.
 Taking after Hideyoshi’s legacy, this shrine is perfect for those with high ambitions and in search of new career.
 An amulet with a design of hyotan gourd, a trademark of Hideyoshi, is known for for career and financial success and popular at this shrine.

 Sukunahikona Shrine for Good Health

 Sukunahikona Shrine is located about 2-minute walk from Kitahama Station.
 Known amongst Osakans as the deity of health and medicine, Sukunahikona Shrine occupies a portion of a business district called Dosho-machi, which is filled with major pharmaceutical companies.
 The shrine offers prayers for pets, important members of many families, making it a great spot for Hatsumode with pets!
-The popular paper-mâché tiger amulet is perfect for 2022, the Year of Tiger!
+The popular paper-mâché rabbits amulet is perfect for 2023, the Year of Rabbits!

 Steps of Worship